 - Bilibili : video service perfect to post music videos.

-Bilibili is often considered as the chinese versin of YouTube, however unlike YouTube or TikTok, the promotion of a video is not based on a specific algorithm to boost visibility rather it is all about community and recommendations, which can be a great opportunity depending on your local strategy.
+Bilibili is often considered as the Chinese version of YouTube, however, unlike YouTube or TikTok, the promotion of a video is not based on a specific algorithm to boost visibility rather it is all about community and recommendations, which can be a great opportunity depending on your local strategy.

 To learn more about social networks in China it’s right here!

-To develop your fame and make you a name in China, PR is the most effective communication tool.
-They will be used to develop and give the public more information and content about your company, its products and services.
+To develop your fame and make yourself a name in China, PR is the most effective communication tool.
+PR is effective for awareness and visibility.
 Generally, the goal of PR is to improve your reputation with your target audience and communities, improve your image through content delivery, and manage your reputation downstream.

 Here are some PRs you can target for your content: